Charles Driver: Biography

 In 1869, he began work for the Crystal Palace company designing and building the Aquarium, Orangery, and repairing the Water Towers.
 He also pioneered the use of ornamental tile work in industrial interiors.
 Based on the success of the Crystal Palace Aquarium, Driver won a contract in 1872 with the Council of the Vienna Exhibition to design a permanent aquarium in Vienna.

 In 1872, Driver completed the Horton Infirmary at Banbury in Oxfordshire.
 Beginning in 1873, he worked with Sir James Brunlees and Alexander McKerrow on designs for King's Lynn Bridge, Clifton and other stations.
-He was also the architect for the piers at Llandudno, Nice, and Southend-on-Sea Starting in 1882, he assisted Sir Douglas Fox and Francis Fox with designs for Preston Fishergate Hill railway station and for Southport railway station and others on the Cheshire lines extension.
+He was also the architect for the piers at Llandudno, Nice, and Southend-on-Sea.
+He designed Preston Fishergate Hill railway station and Southport Central railway station on the West Lancashire Railway, they opened in 1882.

 From 1888, he worked with Edward Woods in preparing designs for Mercado Central de Santiago, and for stations on the Buenos Aires and Ensenada Port Railway.
 From 1894 to 1895, he was on the design teams for stations on the Tottenham and Forest Gate Railway.

 He designed the West Pier Pavilion at Brighton, and was the architect for the stations (including the "Station of Light" in São Paulo, Brazil) on the São Paulo Railway.
 He was also responsible for Dorking Town Hall, Dorking Waterworks, Dorking Union, and many shops and residences in Dorking; Banbury Hospital; the late Sir Tatton Sykes and Ellesmere Memorials; and the Mark Masons’ Hall in Great Queen Street.
 He also enjoyed painting oils and water colours, some of which survive today.
 He was appointed a Fellow of the Royal Institute of British Architects (FRIBA).

 He died on 27 October 1900 and is buried in West Norwood Cemetery.
 He left an estate of £1,601 6s.
 6d, probate being granted to his widow, Caroline Driver, on 16 November 1900.